OptimalBits/bull/MIGRATION.md

 # Queue instantiation options

 Sanitized and cleaned all the options.
-Check the README to see the new structure.
+Check the [Reference](./REFERENCE.md) to see the new structure.

 # Events